 Contrary to most people’s understandings, purpose is not something you simply choose.
 There is something more to that.
 It’s a way of living.
 Or in other words, you shouldn’t try to find purpose, rather, your aim should be to live purposefully.

 Let me elaborate.

-Seems too ambitions for you?
+Seems too ambitious for you?